guyllaumedemers/UE-AVVM/README.md

 This GameFeature plugin is a sample plugin for supporting deferred execution of events based on user requirements such as, waiting for initialization phase to be complete, ending of a cutscene or even synchronization between clients.
 The overall system leverage replicated tags from **UAVVMReplicatedTagComponent** to notify clients of a state change.
 Use the fencing system wherever possible and ensure systems like loading screen, cutscene and more... are ready to execute their next action!

+### Batch Sample

+This GameFeature plugin is a sample plugin for supporting batch actions on content that are subject for registration with the managing system.
+Currently only supporting batching call to AActor::Destroy, the purpose this system is to allow generalizing batch actions, and execute process based on user-defined conditions.

+### Weapon Sample

+tbd

+### Damage Sample

+tbd

 **Notes : All plugins defined above are example cases that utilize the api from AVVM plugin.**